 - 1. Undergraduate or other remedial courses

 - 2. Program or course fees

-- 3. G901 credit hours and associated fee

-- 4. Courses outside the College of Arts and Sciences
+- 3. Courses outside the College of Arts and Sciences (including the Luddy School)

-Procedures for Reviewing Grievances and Complaints from Graduate Student Academic Appointees
+Grievances and Complaints from Graduate Student Academic Appointees

 These procedures apply to graduate student grievances and complaints related to the terms and conditions of their academic appointments, e.g., workload and scope of responsibilities.